-The aim of this study is to investigate how Philippine students’ knowledge of science and mathematics content, as well as their inquiry and problem solving skills, develop.
-The specific aims of the study are to:
+The aim of this study was to investigate how Philippine students’ knowledge of science and mathematics content, as well as their inquiry and problem solving skills, develop.
+The specific aims of the study were to:

 - investigate the progress of students’ knowledge and skills as they complete the spiral elementary school science and mathematics curriculum, with emphasis on whether students have developed the prerequisite knowledge for the next year of study;

 - determine the level of conceptual knowledge and skills students have developed after three and five years of spiralling elementary school curriculum; and